data-intelligence-for-health-lab/ai4ph-data-challenge-2024/README.md

 - Employ a deep learning model to detect objects from images and correlate them with deprivation using statistical modelling.
 - Analyze feature importance.

-Each group will be assigned:
-- A Google account with Colab Pro;
+Each group will be provided with a Google account that has been pre-loaded with the data from one city.
-- The dataset of one of the five cities.

 ## Datasets